-Ref Standard Producer Guidance 5.1 HACCP 8 & 11 CCP 3 Rodent control measures must be in place.
+Ref Standard Requirements 5.1 HACCP 8 & 11 CCP 3 Rodent control measures must be in place.
 A detailed record must be kept of the following: Bait location plan/map Number of bait stations Date of bait station inspections Level of activity observed Bait type used with full label requirements Signature of person in charge of the control procedures.
 Growers must note that bait stations do not need to contain rodenticides.
 After effective treatment, any rodenticides that have been used must be removed and disposed of according to the label requirements.
 5.2 In all stores, each bulk must be inspected for deceased and dying rodents.
 Each bulk must be checked on a weekly basis for signs of deceased and dying rodents.
 If any are found, these must be dispatched as quickly as possible and disposed of safely in line with label requirements of the product used.
 Records must be kept of this.
-5.3 A Campaign for Responsible Rodenticide Use (CRRU) environmental risk assessment must be carried out.
+5.3 Revised A Campaign for Responsible Rodenticide Use (CRRU) environmental risk assessment must be carried out.
 CRRU environmental risk assessment forms must be completed for each site to demonstrate the need to use first and second generation anticoagulants.
 A CRRU form must be updated if there is a significant change of practice on the site, or a major infestation occurs.
 This must be retained on the site.
+Note: From 2026 all users of second generation anticoagulant rodenticides (SGARs) will need a specialist training certificate to purchase SGARs.
+For 2024 and 2025 SGARs can still be purchased (if required) by SQC scheme members.
+For further guidance see the CRRU Environmental Risk Assessment Form

-For further guidance see the CRRU Environmental Risk Assessment Form 5.4 Third party rodent control contractors must be fully qualified.
+Ref Standard Requirements 5.4 Third party rodent control contractors must be fully qualified.
 If a third party rodent control contractor is used, it is the grower's responsibility to have a copy of the technician's Certificate of Professional Competence.

-Ref Standard Producer Guidance 5.5 Long term storage must be protected against pests.
-All grain bulks must be protected against ingress by birds or domestic animals HACCP 11 (including cats).
+5.5 HACCP 11 Long term storage must be protected against pests.
+All grain bulks must be protected against ingress by birds or domestic animals (including cats).
 Bulks must be checked weekly for the presence of birds, and a record of these checks must be kept.